Get Tech Tips

 How much PRESSURE is that Recovery Tank Designed For?

 I hope most of you know that the TW marking stands for “Tare Weight” and tells you the empty weight of the tank.
+The TW and WC help us determine recovery tank capacity.
+Filling a recovery tank to the appropriate capacity is easy if you have a calculator, especially one like the HVAC School recovery tank fill calculator (available on the mobile app or on our Calculators page).

 But do you know the service pressure your tank is designed for?